Is There An "Am I Dating A Narcissist" Quiz Online, And How Accurate Is It?

 Narcissism is a term used to describe a common personality trait that is characterized by entitlement, desire for power and/or attention, and high sensitivity to criticism and rejection.
 Typically, narcissistic traits do not impede emotional functions and the ability to experience empathy, and many successful people have some narcissistic traits.

-Narcissistic personality disorder (NPD) differs from subclinical narcissistic traits.
+Narcissistic personality disorder (NPD) is a mental health condition and differs from subclinical narcissistic traits.
 For people with NPD, an inability to relate to others and disordered self-esteem can cause significant impairments and distress.
 Symptoms of NPD can include the following:

 • Exaggerated sense of your own importance